xchem/xchem-align/USER-GUIDE.md

 ## 2. Declaring things

-In order to run XChemAlign you will need to create three files:
+In order to run XChemAlign you will need to create two files:
 1. The config.yaml file
-2. The xtalforms.yaml file
+2. The crystalforms.yaml file
-3. The assemblies.yaml file

 ### 2.1.
 The Config Yaml